aaronpk/Auto-AirBnB-Entry/README.md

 ------------

 * One or more AirBnB listings that you manage, you'll need the iCal URLs for the bookings
-* A SmartThings hub, with a connected door lock for each listing
+* A Schlage FE595 door lock connected to a SmartThings hub for each AirBnB

 How it Works